A New Face for an Old Enemy: Post-Polio Syndrome

 - Sleep disorders

-reveals damage to the brainstem neurons responsible for activating the brain."
-It also appears that polio survivors suffer from an impaired ability to make dopamine—a brain chemical necessary for optimal nervous system functioning.
+(MRI) reveals damage to the brainstem neurons responsible for activating the brain.
+Polio survivors may also suffer from an impaired ability to make dopamine—a brain chemical necessary for optimal nervous system functioning.

-, and compulsive and Type A behavior, are also evident in polio survivors.
+, and compulsive and Type A behavior, may also be evident in polio survivors.

 Living With PPS

-Polio survivors need to slow down to allow damaged neurons, joints, and muscles to rest.
+Polio survivors should slow activity to allow damaged neurons, joints, and muscles to rest.
 Management of PPS includes measures to both control and relieve existing symptoms.

 Energy conservation techniques that can lead to a noticeable decrease in fatigue, weakness, and pain include: